COLA-Laboratory/cola_www_src/content/_index.md

 {{< tabs "uniqueid" >}}

+{{< tab "Oct" >}}
+* Our paper "An Interpretable RNA Foundation Model for Exploration Functional RNA Motifs in Plants" has been accepted to Nature Machine Intelligence.
+This is the world first RNA foundation model pre-trained for the plant kingdom.
+While we only has 35 million parameters, this model can already beat other much larger models.
+Very appreciate to our student Heng's hard work as well as our fantastic collaborators Haopeng and Yiliang in the John Innes Centre.
+Without this highly multi-disciplinary collaboration, we cannot achieve this far.
+There are many more follow-on works coming soon! <i class='fa fa-calendar' style='font-size:19px'></i> October 16
+{{< /tab >}}

 {{< tab "Sep" >}}

 * Our paper "Direct Preference-Based Evolutionary Multi-Objective Optimization with Dueling Bandits" has been accepted to [NeruIPS 2024](https://neurips.cc/).
 This is a super cool paper that achieves the first theoretical results of dueling bandits in multi-objective optimization.
 In particular, we significantly reduce the query complexity.
 Congratulations to Tian and Shengbo! <i class='fa fa-calendar' style='font-size:19px'></i> September 25